Rajmathur-8/vibeChat/backend/Readme.md

 - **Password Hashing:** Uses bcryptjs for secure password storage.
 - **JWT Token:** Created and set as HTTP-only cookie for 7 days.
-- **Cloudinary Integration:** Handles image uploads for profile pictures.
+- **Cloudinary Integration:** Handles image/video uploads for profile pictures and messages.

 ---